terraindata/frc/README.md

 `std::shared_ptr` and `boost::atomic_shared_ptr`, for example; in
 particular, FRC's reference-counted pointer types excel in concurrent scenarios (such as concurrent data structures).
-A research paper describing FRC in detail is currently in review.
+A research paper describing FRC in detail is linked at the bottom of this file.

 ## Organization